oliviawestmacottssw/SSW.Rules.Content/rules/do-you-define-your-response-types/rule.md

 return new BadRequestResult();
 }
 }
-Figure: Good example for swashbuckle - Even b​etter if you have .NET Core 2.1 use the strong typed ActionResult – see yellow​​
+Figure: Good example for swashbuckle - Even better if you have .NET Core 2.1 use the strong typed ActionResult – see yellow

 [HttpGet]